CarveKind 8-piece wood carving knife kit: five carving knives with black walnut handles, leather strop, green polishing wax and canvas roll bag

 A Complete Wood Carving Knife Kit: Five Blades, Strop and Roll Bag

-The CarveKind 8-piece kit puts every core carving cut in one canvas roll — a Sloyd knife for shaping, a chip carving knife for patterns, a hook knife for spoons, an oblique knife for clean lines and a trimming knife for detail.
-Chrome vanadium steel blades, black walnut handles, and the leather strop and polishing wax to keep them sharp, all included.
+The CarveKind 8-piece kit puts every core carving cut in one canvas roll — a Sloyd knife for shaping, a chip carving knife for patterns, a hook knife for spoons, an oblique knife for clean lines and a trimming knife for detail, plus the leather strop and polishing wax to keep them sharp.

 Most beginners quit wood carving over gear, not talent